eceelango/BIT--VSD-FPGA-Mini-Maze/README.md

 | 17   | LM7805ACT – 5V Positive Voltage Regulator     |
 | 18   | Mounting Bracket for N20 Micro Gear Motors    |
 | 19   | Caster Wheel                                  |

 ---
+## Tools Used

+We used **Altium Designer** for schematic and PCB design, supported through the **Altium Student Lab Program**.
+This tool enabled us to create a precise and industry-grade layout for interfacing the FPGA board with external modules.
+Its rich library and simulation support helped accelerate our hardware design and validation process.

+---